axibase/atsd/rule-engine/commands.md

 ### Arguments

-Specify optional arguments to be passed to the executable, one argument per line.
+Specify optional arguments passed to the executable, one argument per line.

 ![](./images/command-script.png)